FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 # WhiteBoard-Implementation-Examples
-Examples of WhiteBoard Implementations using different architectural styles: PRC RMI P2P Cloud and Web
+Examples of WhiteBoard Implementations using different architectural styles: PRC RMI P2P Cloud and Web.
+1 -- 5 with Java and 6, 7 with javaScript and NodeJS.
 ## Requirements
    java: [openJDK 13.0.2 build 13.0.2+8](https://jdk.java.net/14/) or greater
    nodeJS: [v14.4.0](https://nodejs.org/en/)